adamalbrecht/adamalbrecht/_posts/2014-01-22-a-better-onboarding-experience-in-your-angular-js-application.md

 ![ngOnboarding](/public/img/ng_onboarding_screenshot.png)

-The library consists of a directive (`<onboarding-popover>`) that requires an array of 'steps' to be setup in your controller Each step represents a popover element that may optionally point to an element on the screeen.
+The library consists of a directive (`<onboarding-popover>`) that requires an array of 'steps' to be setup in your controller.
+Each step represents a popover element that may optionally point to an element on the screeen.
 Your step configuration might look something like this:

 {% highlight js %}
 $scope.onboardingSteps = [